 The Equestrian Center’s schoolhorses consist of many wonderful horses donated by individuals.
 The horses donated to our program range from top-rated show horses to veteran beginner horses.
-Please remember that we are also always in need of quality blankets and equipment!
+Please remember that we are also always in need of quality saddles, strap goods, blankets and equipment!
 These can add value to any donation.

 - By filling out the Prospective Horse Application at the top of the page, our management team will automatically receive your information.
 We ask that, if at all possible, you send a video of your horse at this time.
 This will help us better assess your horse for the program and keep the shipping costs to a minimum for the donor.
-Please send via email or mail to: Mount Holyoke College Equestrian Center, 50 College Street, South Hadley, MA 01075.
+Please send video via email.

-- The Equestrian Center will review your application and video, and a member of the staff will contact you regarding your donation.
+- The Equestrian Center will review your application and videos, and a member of the staff will contact you regarding your donation.

 - Each donation is asked to come in for at least a 30-day trial period.
 Should the horse not work out, shipping to and from the college will be at the owner’s expense.
 The trial period is to assess if your horse will work in our program.
 We ask for the 30 days, so the horse has time to settle in and so that we can base our decision on your horse over time.
 Prior to your horse coming in on trial, we will send you a Trial Period Agreement.
 This will need to be signed and sent in before the horse’s arrival, along with what your horse eats, what tack he/she regularly goes in, last worming date and medication and vaccination records.
 We are currently also asking that you take and record your horse’s temperature daily for seven days prior to arriving at the facility.